Red Dead Online: Additional content

-Blood Money was released on July 13, 2021; it was previously detailed in May and June, followed by an official announcement and trailer on July 6 and 7.
-It added missions focused on the criminal underworld, with players helping Guido Martelli create his own criminal network in Saint Denis.
-The update was the result of the developers wanting further criminal experiences.
-Martelli, a character originally referenced in single-player, was added to gain consistency between the two modes.
+Following some teases, Rockstar announced Blood Money with a trailer in early July 2021 prior to its July 13 release.
+It added missions about the criminal underworld, with players helping Guido Martelli create his own network in Saint Denis.
+The developers had wanted more criminal experiences.
+Martelli, referenced in single-player, was added to gain consistency between the two modes.
 The update added the ability to rob homesteads and camps.
-In both missions and free roam, players can find Capitale, a valuable commodity sought by Martelli which he exchanges for further criminal opportunities; the developers saw these as a way to add complex missions wherein players can find new strategies for completion.
-Released alongside Blood Money was the Quick Draw Club, a series of four passes providing players with rewards and bonuses to assist gameplay; the first reward is the outfit of Dutch van der Linde, a character from single-player.
-Purchasing all four passes granted players access to the Halloween Pass 2.
-One of the characters added in Blood Money, guitar player "Bluewater" John, is portrayed by musician Christone "Kingfish" Ingram; an original song co-written by Ingram, "Letter from Bluewater Man", was released as a digital single on August 20.
-A new mode, All Hallows' Call to Arms, was added for Halloween in October 2021, allowing players to defend four locations from wild animals supernatural elements like a ghost train, alongside the return of Dead of Night and the addition of the Halloween Pass 2, which included 15 ranks granting several Halloween-themed rewards.
-Snowfall, music, and decorations returned for Christmas in December 2021 alongside new holiday-themed maps and bonuses for currency and levels.
+In missions and free roam, players can find Capitale, a valuable commodity which Martelli exchanges for opportunities; the developers added these to introduce complex missions wherein players find new completion strategies.
+Released alongside Blood Money was the Quick Draw Club, four passes providing players with gameplay rewards and bonuses; the first was Dutch van der Linde's outfit.
+Purchasing all passes granted access to the Halloween Pass 2.
+A character added in Blood Money, guitar player "Bluewater" John, is portrayed by musician Christone "Kingfish" Ingram; an original song co-written by Ingram, "Letter from Bluewater Man", was released on August 20.
+A new mode, All Hallows' Call to Arms, was added for Halloween in October 2021, allowing players to defend four locations from wild animals and supernatural elements like a ghost train, alongside the return of Dead of Night and the addition of the Halloween Pass 2, which included 15 ranks granting Halloween-themed rewards.
+Snowfall, music, and decorations returned for Christmas in December 2021 alongside new holiday-themed maps.

-In July 2022, Rockstar announced Red Dead Online would not be receiving any more major updates, instead focusing on smaller missions and the expansion of existing modes as development resources were withdrawn to focus on the next entry in the Grand Theft Auto series.
-Three new Hardcore Telegram missions were added in an update on September 6, 2022.
-Previous Halloween content—All Hallows' Call to Arms, Dead of Night, Fear of the Dark, and the Halloween Pass 2—returned in October 2022, alongside a new Hardcore Telegram mission on October 18.
+In July 2022, Rockstar announced Red Dead Online would not be receiving any more major updates, instead focusing on smaller missions and the expansion of existing modes as development resources were withdrawn to focus on Grand Theft Auto VI.
+Three new Hardcore Telegram missions were added in an update on September 6, 2022, followed by another on October 18.
+Previous Halloween content—All Hallows' Call to Arms, Dead of Night, Fear of the Dark, and the Halloween Pass 2—returned in October, bonuses were provided to celebrate Thanksgiving in November, and Christmas music, decorations, and snowfall returned in December.
+All three returned from October to December in 2023 and 2024, the latter alongside three new Bodyguard Telegram missions for Halloween.
+In July 2025, Rockstar released Strange Tales of the West Vol. 1, adding four Telegram missions in which author Theodore Levin contacts the player about new phenomena in the world, including robots, a swamp monster, and zombie-like creatures.
+The Halloween and Thanksgiving content returned in October and November 2025.